What is Special Purpose Entity?

 Some of the key takeaways of the article are:

-- It is created as a separate company with its financial statements and limited scope of activities.
+- It is a separate company with its financial statements and limited scope of activities.

 - There are two major types of special purpose entities – on-balance sheet and off-balance sheet.

-- A special-purpose entity is primarily used for risk sharing, securitization, asset transfer, and property sale.
+- A special-purpose entity is primarily useful for risk sharing, securitization, asset transfer, and property sale.

 Examples of Special Purpose Entity

 The massive collapse of Enron in 2001 is a prime example of a special purpose entity gone wrong.
-The Houston-based company was considered a growing name in the energy industry until that point.
+The Houston-based company was considered a growing name in the energy industry until then.

-As Enron’s stock price was soaring, the company decided to transfer much of its stock to a special purpose entity in exchange for cash or notes.
+As Enron’s stock price soared, the company transferred much of its stock to a special purpose entity in exchange for cash or notes.
 It used these stocks to hedge assets held on its balance sheet.
 Further, Enron extended the guarantee to reduce risk to the special purpose entity’s value.
 However, when Enron’s stock price started to plummet, the value also followed the same suit, revoking the guarantees extended by the company.

 Misusing the special purpose entity was one of the most significant contributors to the abrupt fall.
 Eventually, Enron could not pay the huge liabilities owed to the creditors and investors, leading to its collapse.
 Ultimately, the company had to disclose information about its financial statements and the special purpose entity, which unearthed its conflicts of interest.